4TUResearchData-Carpentries/2024-10-07-gitcodev/README.md

 ## 2. Lesson notes

-The material of each lesson will be presented in documents named as **Lesson[1234].\*** (the file extension may vary).
-The documents are listed at the top of this web page, _above_ this text.
-There, bring up the file of your interest upon clicking _exactly on the file name_, hence to the left in the line.

-### 2.1 Lesson 1 and 2: type-along notes
+This respository contains the type-along logs for the class.
+You will find the logs of every command the instructors type for **lessons 1 and 2** in the files below.
+Both of these files will be empty at the start of the class, and will fill up as the day progresses.
+They are useful if you find yourself needing to catch up at some poing, or want to review what was done after the course.

+* [lesson1](#lesson1.txt): working with local git repositories
+* [lesson2](#lesson2.txt): working with branches and remote repositories

 #### During the class
-The commands the instructors type on the screen during each lesson will be appended continuously to the documents **Lesson[12].\*** (the file extension may vary).
+The commands the instructors type on the screen during each lesson will be appended continuously to the documents **1esson[12].\*** (the file extension may vary).

 Please use these lesson notes when you had to lag behind the instructor and need to catch up with the instructions.